Start with the caveat, not the formula

 Version 1.0 reviewed 2026-04-11

-Best used for: Comparing an existing flooded, AGM, or gel lead-acid bank against a planned LiFePO4 bank by usable capacity, weight, runtime, cycle-cost posture, and charger-upgrade cost.
+Best for: Comparing an existing flooded, AGM, or gel lead-acid bank against a planned LiFePO4 bank by usable capacity, weight, runtime, cycle-cost estimate, and charger-upgrade cost.

 Not for: Final battery selection, warranty claims, exact payback promises, electrical design, charger programming, cold-weather installation approval, or BMS compatibility validation.